 All of the colleges that made the Princeton Review list for the top 20 most conservative colleges are either religiously affiliated, located in conservative states, or are military service academies.

-The schools that made both the Niche and Princeton Review lists are the University of Dallas and Angelo State University.
+The schools that made both the Niche and Princeton Review lists are Grove City College, Wheaton College, Auburn University, and the University of Dallas.

 |College of the Ozarks||Point Lookout, MO||16%|